-Currently, the activities are mainly limited to the design and qualification of sunsensors for space and terrestrial applications and systems engineering consultancy.
-Founded in March 2012 the company is growing steadily and expanding the facilities as well as the product portfolio.
+Currently, the activities are mainly limited to the design and qualification of Sunsensors for space applications and systems engineering consultancy.
+Founded in March 2012 the privately owned company changed to a B.V. structure in 2022 is growing steadily and expanding the facilities as well as the product portfolio.

-The Lens R&D linkedin page, can be found here.
+The Lens R&D B.V. linkedin page, can be found here.